fedex995/github-users/README.md

-# github-users
+# github-user
-Simple webpage to fetch github users and learn about their profile
+Simple webpage to fetch github user and learn about their profile